yvrakesh/Theory-Projects/README.md

 # NSS-Workflow-Management-System
-Management system for NSS course in NITC made as part of DBMS project
+Management system for NSS course in NITC made as part of DBMS project in a group of 5